DHURJATI-JS/miniytapp/README.md

     ./system/bin/python -m gunicorn -k eventlet -w 1 --bind 127.0.0.1:5000 app:system

 Copyright © 2026 Dhurjati Sharma.
 All Rights Reserved.
-*I am exteremly sorry for the debug printing techniques and some words and will try my best to remove them!

-⚠️ Mandatory Permission & Contact Protocol

-CRITICAL: This software is NOT open-source for unauthorized commercial or private redistribution.
-    Authorization Required: You MUST contact the author and receive explicit written consent before cloning, deploying, or utilizing this codebase in any production or public environment.
-    Contact: Please reach out to the developer to discuss licensing or access.
-        Developer Email: dhurjatisharma2010@gmail.com (Referenced in system integrity report and system variable {{g.myemail}})
+Notice: Licensing & Collaboration
+This project is currently proprietary.
+If you'd like to clone, deploy, or use this codebase for your own work, please reach out for permission first.
+I’m happy to discuss access or licensing!
+Contact:
+    Developer: Dhurjati Sharma
+    Email: dhurjatisharma2010@gmail.com

-        Subject Line: Security Inquiry: Studio v2 Access Request 👉 [View Technical Architecture & Security Protocols](./techdetails.md)
+👉 [View Technical Architecture & Security Protocols](./techdetails.md)